Loopring/protocols/packages/loopring_v3/DESIGN.md

 The operator contract can also be used to enforce an off-chain data-availability system.
 A simple scheme could be that multiple parties need to sign off on a block before it can be committed.
 This can be checked in the operator contract.
 As long as one member is trustworthy and actually shares the data then data-availability is ensured.

 The operator creates a block and submits it on-chain by calling `commitBlock`.
 He then has at most `MAX_PROOF_GENERATION_TIME_IN_SECONDS` seconds to submit a proof for the block using `verifyBlock`.
 A proof can be submitted any time between when the block is committed and `MAX_PROOF_GENERATION_TIME_IN_SECONDS` seconds afterwards, verifying a block does not need to be done in the same order as they are committed.
 If a block isn't proven in time `revertBlock` needs to be called by the operator within `MAX_AGE_UNFINALIZED_BLOCK_UNTIL_WITHDRAW_MODE` seconds the block was committed.
 When a block is successfully reverted the complete stake of the exchange is burned.
 If the operator fails to call `revertBlock` in time the exchange will automatically go into withdrawal mode.
-If there are any unverified blocks anyone can call `burnStake` to still burn the stake.
+If there are any unverified blocks anyone can call `burnStake` to still burn exchange's stake.

 ### Restrictions imposed on the Operator